doleron/rmi-example/README.md

 # rmi-example

 This repository is an example of java RMI communication.
-It consists in three sub projects
+It consists of three sub projects

 - server: the server folder contains the server maven project
 - client: the client folder contains the client maven project